fancygama/fancygama.github.io/_pages/how-this-works.md

 ## Overview

-Sports Sentiment attempts to measure the degree of positivity or negativity expressed in sports conversations, more specifically in comments from leagues&#39; and individual teams&#39; subreddits (forums) on Reddit.
+Sport Sentiment attempts to measure the degree of positivity or negativity expressed in sports conversations, more specifically in comments from leagues&#39; and individual teams&#39; subreddits (forums) on Reddit.
 The model that takes raw text and outputs a positivity/negativity score was trained and validated to &gt;80% accuracy on 1.6 million tweets.
 Sentiment Analysis has been shown to be highly transferable, so training on tweets and predicting on Reddit comments should not see a huge drop in performance, although there is no way to measure this currently.
 Data has only been collected since July 2020, but early results do show [a strong association between fanbases&#39; sentiment and win-loss results](#model-performance), suggesting the validity of this model and its usefulness as an approximate litmus test for fans&#39; mood.

 Solely using Reddit comments may limit the scope of analysis to less casual, more &quot;nerdy&quot; fans, but it has the advantages of: